The Problem that task queues solve#

 You have a web app that needs to do a number of time consuming tasks.
-However, the best thing to do is respond as quick as possible to the requestor (client).
-So instead of making the client wait for you to do all of those tasks, rather register those tasks to a task queue and respond to the incoming request as fast as possible.
+However, we know that the best thing to do is respond as quick as possible to the requestor (client).
+Clients often set a timeout to 5 to 30 seconds.
+So instead of making the client wait or have the client give a ReadTimeout, rather register those tasks to a task queue and respond to the incoming request as fast as possible.

 - Task queue - A system for parallel execution of discrete tasks in a non-blocking fashion (celery, resque)